-Our story started about nine months after the earthquake in Nepal, but before that here is a bit of background about who we are: Roads to Rehab Nepal is run by a group of five multi-talented individuals, four of whom are health professionals.
+Our story started about nine months after the earthquake in Nepal, but before that here is a bit of background about who we are: Roads to Rehab Nepal is run by a group of five multi-talented individuals, four of whom are/were health professionals.
 All have spent time in Nepal.
 Virginia is the founding Trustee and has a multitude of roles within the organisation.
 Paul is our Treasurer and we have three Management Committee Members – Therese, a physiotherapist, Lenore, an Occupational Therapist and Gina, an ex-nurse and international development expert.

 The organisation was established by Virginia who has a long and enduring history in Nepal.
 She has visited the country thirty-one times since 1996 in a varied capacity which included trekking and accompanying trekking groups for Adventure Thamserku, the best trekking company in Nepal!
 She has volunteered several times as a member of a surgical team with an organisation called Open Heart International and helped establish Classrooms in the Clouds, a UK based educational charity with a presence in Australia.

 In 2012 she set up an organisation called Langtang Valley Health (Australia).
 This project was tragically destroyed by an avalanche that fell on the village following the earthquake in 2015.
 The loss of the Langtang village, the medical facility and its staff was devastating to everyone who knew and loved and lived in Langtang.